-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900 and 1200 actual hours and when 750 instructor training/learning leaders reach actual hours of 375 and 725.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when Cosmetology Hairstyling students reach 450 and 900 actual hours, skin care students reach actual hours of 300, manicuring and teacher training students reach 150 actual hours.
 At least one evaluation will occur prior to the midpoint of the academic year.